dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 (Note, this isn't the only way we can acheive these two goals.)

-The most general way to implement this is to run `B()` as a second thread.
-Why:
-  - Given how the exception trampoline code is written, we can't call system calls from privileged code.
-(Note: you could rewrite your 140e `full-except.c` to do so if you want).

-    Thus, if B() is allowed to call the trylock code (it is) we need to run B()'s code at user-level.
-The most straightfoward way to do so is to run it as a second thread.
-This will also let us implement a `yield` primitive (part 3, below) and switch multiple times.

-  - Note: you could also achieve the same result by (1) by adding new system calls or (2) changing the code to check if its at user-level and, if not, call the function directly.
-We don't do so b/c most of the extensions need two threads.
-But if you want to, something like the following in `check-interleave.h` should work:
+Adding a system call is pretty straightforward (you've done in several labs).
+The challenge for us is that we can only call system calls from user-level not any privileged level (not fundamental --- this is just b/c of how we've implemented the code).
+The easiest hack to handle this is problem is to just check which mode we are at, something like:

 ```
     // check-interleave.h
     static inline int sys_lock_try(volatile int *l) {
         // in rpi-inline-asm.h
         uint32_t cpsr = cpsr_get();

         // libpi/include/cpsr-util.h
         if(mode_get(cpsr) == USER_MODE)
             return syscall_invoke_asm(SYS_TRYLOCK, l);
         else
             todo("just call the trylock directly\n");
     }
 ```

+This might be a good idea to just get things working.
+However, all extensions need a more general approach of multiple threads.
+So you should run `B()` as a second thread either instead of or in addition to.

 You can do so by:
  1. Adapt the the `run_A` code to create a second thread.
 Note: b/c